 , then you use El Condicional Simple

-See also Using El Futuro Simple (simple future) to express probabilities or predictions in the future.
+See also Using the simple future in Spanish to express probabilities or predictions in the future (El Futuro Simple).

 Want to make sure your Spanish sounds confident?